jaymoh/golang-book-store/README.md

-## A simple RESTful API in Golang using Gin and Gorm
+## A simple RESTFUL API in Golang using Gin and Gorm

-Master branch contains a simple implementation with SQlIte.
+An implementation that uses Postgres.

-Check other branches of this repo for other database implementations.
+It also offloads configurations to an external environment variables.